 Killing foreigners is no substitute for protecting Americans.

 Perpetual war inevitably begets perpetual repression.
 It is impossible to destroy all alleged enemies of freedom everywhere without also destroying freedom in the United States.

 A lie that is accepted by a sufficient number of ignorant voters becomes a political truth.

 In the long run, people have more to fear from governments than from terrorists.
 Terrorists come and go, but power-hungry politicians will always be with us.

 The Bush Betrayal (St. Martin’s Press), August 2004: The myths of 9/11 continue to threaten American safety.\

-Attention Deficit Democracy (St. Martin’s Press), January 2006: When people blindly assume that their leaders are trustworthy, the biggest liars win.
+Attention Deficit Democracy (St. Martin’s Press), January 2006: When people blindly assume that political leaders are trustworthy, the biggest liars win.

 Bogus fears can produce real servitude.

 USA Today, July 6, 2015: “Don’t confuse me with the facts” is the motto of the War on Terror.